 Our office offers our patients the option of Intravenous Sedation, also referred to as Dental Intravenous Anesthesia, or “Twilight Sedation,” for their dental treatment.
 This is what sets our office apart from other dental practices; it is our niche, if you will.
 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
-Your treatment can be completed for you under intravenous sedation, if you so desire.
-Intravenous sedation or IV sedation (twilight sedation) is designed to better enable you undergo your dental procedures while you are very relaxed.
+Your treatment can be completed for you under intravenous sedation if you so desire.
+Intravenous sedation or IV sedation (twilight sedation) is designed to better enable you to undergo your dental procedures while you are very relaxed.
 It will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
-You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.
+You may not always be asleep but you will be comfortable, calm, and relaxed, drifting in and out of sleep – a “twilight sleep”.

 How is IV Sedation Administered?

 A thin needle will be introduced into a vein in your arm or hand.
 The needle will be attached to an intravenous tube through which medication will be given to help you relax and feel comfortable.
 At times a patient’s vein may not be able to sustain a needle for the length of the procedure.
 In this case, the medications will be administered and the needle retrieved.
 Both scenarios will achieve the same desired level of conscious sedation.
 Once again some patients may be asleep while others will slip in and out of sleep.
 Some patients with medical conditions and/or on specific drug regimens may only be lightly sedated and may not sleep at all.
 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!
-Along with IV sedation there are also different “levels” of sedation available to you in our office.
-There is nitrous oxide analgesia and oral sedation or nitrous oxide in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
-Once again, all modalities are administered and monitored by Dr. Kaye, Dr. Rabe, or a dental anesthesiologist in the safety and comfort of our office environment.
+Along with IV sedation, there are also different “levels” of sedation available to you in our office.
+There is nitrous oxide analgesia and oral sedation or nitrous oxide in combination with oral sedation – basically, we can tailor the anesthesia to your need or desire.
+Once again, all modalities are administered and monitored by Dr. Kaye, or a dental anesthesiologist in the safety and comfort of our office environment.
 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!